kushanavbhuyan/Building-Identification-for-Exp-Vul-Risk-Assessment/README.md

 Stat-update: 0.4

 Codes are uploaded.
-Please contact for data.
+Please contact for the data.
 Will not be published here for permissionary reasons.
+Contact mail: kushanavb@gmail.com